nistorj/monitoring-plugins/README.md

  vars.bgp_peerip = "value"
 ```

-bgp_pfxlow is a boolean based variable which, if set, will compare the result of a prefix count of accepted routes from the BGP neighbour and alert if warn/crit are also set.
+bgp_pfxlow is a boolean based variable which, if set, will compare the result of a prefix count of accepted routes from the BGP neighbor and alert if warn/crit are also set.
 [VAR: optional]
 ```
  vars.bgp_pfxlow = true|false
 ```